 Consulting the range indexes gives us the following:

-Performing an intersection on the four result sets gives us a single document, #2.
-This tells us the person was in Alameda during those time ranges.
+Performing an intersection on the four result sets gives us a single document — in this case, #2.
+This tells us the person was in Alameda during our resulting time ranges.
 We can confirm that this is indeed the answer using our two-dimensional chart:

 Let’s say our data set was much more complicated, with millions of documents representing other people.
 We could isolate the results to just our person of interest by including a URI collection constraint in our query.
 (Similarly, we could return only the latest information by including a latest collection constraint.)